Eppo-exp/eppo-docs/docs/how-tos/integrating-with-contentful.md

 For this tutorial, we are including a Control and Variant for an A/B test, but you can repeat this process to add additional variants.
 :::

 Now that we have the content defined, we’ll need to get the entry ID for our two pages.
-In Contentful, the entry ID can be found on the content page and by clicking on the 3 dots next to your Content Model and clicking ‘Copy entry ID’.
+In Contentful, the entry ID can be found on the content page and by clicking on the 3 dots next to your content entries and clicking ‘Copy entry ID’.
 Save these for now, we will use them in our Eppo setup next.

 ![Getting Contentful entry ids](/img/how-tos/integrating-with-contentful/getting-contentful-entry-ids.png)